 I pulled my old Christmas tree out of the box, assembled its three pieces, unwrapped the gold ribbon left over from two Christmases ago, and took about 15 minutes fluffing the branches.
 Note: This is a narrow 7.5ft. tree.

-The only other needed items are something to use to sift the powder (this handheld deep-fry skimmer is from IKEA) and a water bottle to mist the branches.
+The only other needed items are something to use to sift the powder (this handheld deep-fry skimmer is from IKEA but you can find a similar one HERE) and a water bottle to mist the branches.
 Believe it or not, I actually did not have a spray bottle; I instead scavenged underneath my sink for the closest-to-empty bottle (which happened to be Febreeze) and went around the house spraying pillows and upholstery until it was empty.
 Kind of ridiculous but I still believe in “waste not, want not” haha

 I would absolutely recommend flocking outside.
 The powder doesn’t just fall down, it flies out.